A Dutchboy in Nashville

 Nashville recording artist Mark Blomsteel was born and raised in Rotterdam, The Netherlands.
 At an early age he was diagnosed with a genetic eye disease that would leave him legally blind.
 Limited vision never stopped him from chasing his goals and dreams.
 Mark, always busy with his musical passion, started writing songs at the age of 11.

 Williams, who previously worked with The Spice Girls and Boyzone, invited Mark to the UK after listening to some of his demo recordings.
-Together they recorded ‘Leaving it all behind’ a song Mark wrote.
+Together they recorded ‘Leaving it all behind’ a song written by Mark.
 This song was to be Williams’ last work.
 Shortly after mixing the track he sadly died from a heart attack.

-In 2008 music industry veteran Fred Vail, former producer of the legendary Beach Boys came across Mark’s songs and wanted him to come work on a couple of tracks in his Treasure Isle Recorders, the Nashville based studio where the likes of Johnny Cash, Sheryl Crow and Dolly Parton used to record as well as Jason Aldean, who to date recorded all his platinum albums there.
-Vail brought together a team of the best studio musicians including bandleader Chris Leuzinger, who played on every Garth Brooks album.
+In 2008 a former producer of the legendary Beach Boys came across Mark’s songs and wanted him to come work on a couple of tracks in his Treasure Isle Recorders, the Nashville based studio where the likes of Johnny Cash, Sheryl Crow and Dolly Parton used to record as well as Jason Aldean, who to date recorded all his platinum albums there.
+They brought together a team of the best studio musicians including bandleader Chris Leuzinger, who played on every Garth Brooks album.
 In the years to come Mark recorded numerous times at Treasure Isle Recorders and released different albums in Europe, rapidly getting airplay on Dutch and European radio and performing on various television shows.
-Over the last years Mark won multiple Dutch CMA Awards for ‘Song of the Year’ (twice) ‘Male Vocalist of the Year,’ Album of the Year, as well as ‘Most Promising Act’.
-Other highlights were playing Europe’s biggest Country Music Festival in Zurich, Switzerland, theater tours and European (country) festivals.
+This caught the interest of Warner Music Benelux who were very interested in working together with their Nashville office to make Mark an international star.
+A deal however never materialized.